Snowblaze/snowblaze.github.io/posts/getting-started.md

 ## What is a game engine?

-The expression **"game engine"** is used a lot lately, but what is it exactly?
+So, **"game engine"**, huh.
+What do you actually imagine when hearing that term?
 Is it a library, a tool or maybe an IDE?
 In fact it's all of them.
 The simplest one would be in the form of a library and the most sophisticated solution is in the IDE form.
-There is even a game in which you can write other games.
+There is even a game in which you can write other games (that counts as a game engine).
 That's just mind-blowing, right?

 Most engines have very complicated architectures with lots of modules and submodules.
 Learning about them can be overwhelming, so why do we actually need engines?
 Well the primary reason is that most of the time we want to write a game.

 ## Where do we start?